Get help or support the project

 What stays free, no matter what

-Everything an agency touches: the scorecards, the plain-language fix guidance, the open data and API, the badges, instant scoring, and feed-health alerts.
+Everything an agency touches: the scorecards, the plain-language fix guidance, the open data and API, the badges, local pre-publish check, request-backed one-off scoring, and feed-health alerts.
 Sponsorship adds capacity.
 It never moves an existing feature behind a paywall.

 What sponsorship does not buy